 - The pedestrian death rate is nearly 25% higher than the national average

-Aggressive driving is one of the main causes of many pedestrian accidents in busy cities.
-That's because motorists are more likely to display fits of road rage and violate traffic signals that result in unsafe speeds and illegal turning.
+Aggressive driving is one of the leading causes of many pedestrian accidents in busy cities.
+That's because motorists are likelier to display fits of road rage and violate traffic signals, resulting in unsafe speeds and illegal turning.

 Other common types of pedestrian injury accidents include:

-- Drunk drivers: an inebriated driver can't comprehend distance because their cognitive function is not working properly.
+- Drunk drivers: an inebriated driver can't comprehend distance because their cognitive function is not working correctly.

-- Backup accidents: this happens when the driver is trying to back out of a parking stall or leaving their driveway.
-Larger vehicles like pickup trucks and SUVs have a harder time seeing a pedestrian, especially a young child.
+- Backup accidents happen when the driver tries to back out of a parking stall or leaves their driveway.
+Larger vehicles like pickup trucks and SUVs have a more challenging time seeing a pedestrian, especially young children.

-- Failure to yield: this occurs when a motorist fails to yield to the pedestrian in or outside of a crosswalk.
+- Failure to yield occurs when a motorist fails to yield to the pedestrian in or outside a crosswalk.

 - Driving on the sidewalk: Not all pedestrian collisions occur on roadways.
 A driver can sometimes veer up onto the sidewalk, hitting a pedestrian.
 This happens when the motorist loses control of their car, has a medical emergency, or is drunk.

-The video below discusses some of the reasons why pedestrian fatalities are on the rise.How an Injury Lawyer Can Help with Your Pedestrian Accident
+The video below discusses some reasons why pedestrian fatalities are on the rise.How an Injury Lawyer Can Help with Your Pedestrian Accident

 A severe or even life-threatening injury from a pedestrian accident can have a significant financial and emotional impact on your life.
 Your injury could cause you to be out of work, require expensive medical treatment, and receive mounting medical bills.
 If your pedestrian accident was caused by another person's negligence, consider filing an injury claim to recover compensation for your damages.
 A personal injury attorney can discuss the elements of a claim with you, how each element relates to your specific case, and give you a better understanding of what to expect from the claim process.Compensation Recoverable in a Pedestrian Accident